t4k1t/battered/README.md

 [action.notify]
 summary = "Battery discharging"

-# Special action to run once connected to AC
+# Special action to run after connecting to AC
 # Options are the same as for regular actions
 [on_ac]
 percentage = 0.10                  # Only run if battery level above this threshold; optional; decimal